This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Colocation Tag for Client Routing

-The COLOCATION_TAG parameter is an alphanumeric string that you can use with the CONNECT_DATA parameter of the TNS connect string.
+The COLOCATION_TAG parameter is an alphanumeric string that you can use with the CONNECT_DATA parameter of the Transparent Network Substrate (TNS) connect string.
 When you set the COLOCATION_TAG parameter, it attempts to route clients with the same COLOCATION_TAG to the same database instance.

 Colocation of sessions on the same instance can help decrease inter-instance communication and thereby increase performance for workload that benefits from being executed in the same instance.